xp44mm/Notebook/ConcurrencyCookbook/04 Parallel Basics.md

 ### See Also

-Recipe 4.1 covers Parallel.ForEach, which invokes an action for each item of data.
+Recipe 4.1 covers `Parallel.ForEach`, which invokes an action for each item of data.

 Recipe 4.5 covers Parallel LINQ.